juanifioren/django-oidc-provider/DOC.md

 ## Running Tests

-Use [tox](https://pypi.python.org/pypi/tox) for running tests in each of the environments:
+Use [tox](https://pypi.python.org/pypi/tox) for running tests in each of the environments, also to run coverage among:

 ```bash
 $ tox